nlharri/read-db-data-mongodb-express-node/README.md

 ### Express app creation

 In this step we will create an express app.
-For this I will use the `server` directory.
+For this we need a new directory.
 We initialize the content (actually the `package.json` file) with npm.

 ```
-mkdir server
-cd server
 npm init -y
 ```

 We need to install Express by issuing the following command. `--save` will save the dependency to package.json.
-We will also install `mongoose` which is a MongoDB object modeling tool designed to work in an asynchronous environment.
+We will also install `mongodb` which is the official MongoDB driver for Node.js.

 ```
-npm install --save express mongoose
+npm install --save express mongodb
 ```

 ### Express server implementation: without db read